 What Is the Meaning of Consignment in the Context of Inventory Management?

-Consignment in inventory management refers to an arrangement between a supplier and a customer where the supplier places goods at the customer’s location, and the customer pays for the goods only after they sell them to the end consumer.
+Consignment in inventory management system refers to an arrangement between a supplier and a customer where the supplier places goods at the customer’s location, and the customer pays for the goods only after they sell them to the end consumer.
 This method allows suppliers to reduce the risk of holding excess inventory, while customers benefit by avoiding the need to purchase stock upfront.

 In a consignment inventory management model, the supplier remains the owner of the inventory until the goods are sold.
 This means that the supplier retains the right to remove the inventory from the customer’s location or replace it with new items if they are not selling.
 The customer, on the other hand, is responsible for ensuring the security and proper storage of the consigned inventory.